S'pore shares inch up, tracking overnight gains on Wall Street

-SINGAPORE (THE BUSINESS TIMES) - Overnight gains on Wall Street fired up investors in Singapore and across the region, sending markets into positive territory on Friday.
+Overnight gains on Wall Street fired up investors in Singapore and across the region, sending markets into positive territory yesterday.

 The optimism here was of the muted variety but still managed to nudge the Straits Times Index (STI) up 0.1 per cent or 1.98 points to 3,121.60 with losers outpacing gainers 245 to 228 on trade of 2.38 billion shares worth $1.24 billion.